ahmedmoselhi/PSBBN-Definitive-English-Patch/README.md

 There are a number of ways this can be achieved.
 On a Japanese PlayStation 2 console with an **official PSBBN installation disc**, or with **Sony Utility Discs Compilation 3**.

 To install via **Sony Utility Discs Compilation 3** you will need a way to boot backup discs on your console, be that a mod chip or a swap disc.
-If your are lucky enough to have a **SCPH-500xx** series console you can use the **MechaPwn** softmod.
+If you are lucky enough to have a **SCPH-500xx** series console you can use the **MechaPwn** softmod.

 ### Installing with Sony Utility Discs Compilation 3